- 1 The Salvation of Israel

 The Salvation of Israel

-Many people believe that the last War will be at a place called Armageddon, which is otherwise known by the Hebrew name Megiddo.
-This belief comes from the literal reading of Revelation 16:16, “and they gathered them together to the place which in Hebrew is called Armageddon.”
+Many people believe that the last war will be at a place called Armageddon, which is otherwise known by the Hebrew name Megiddo.
+This belief comes from the literal reading of Revelation 16:16, which says, “and they gathered them together to the place that in Hebrew is called Armageddon.”

-The meaning of “gathered at the place called Armageddon” is found in Zechariah 12:11, “in that Day, there shall be a mourning in Jerusalem, like the mourning at Hadad Rimmon in the plain of Megiddo.”
-John is telling us that the final event that precedes Christ’s return will be Israel’s repentance.
-When Israel mourns as they did at Megiddo, then the nations shall be gathered together.
+The real meaning of Armageddon is found in Zechariah 12:11—“In that Day, there shall be mourning in Jerusalem, like the mourning at Hadad Rimmon in the plain of Megiddo.”
+John is telling us that Israel’s repentance must precede Christ’s return.
+When Israel realizes that they have crucified their God, they will mourn as they did at Megiddo.

-Zechariah said that when the fullness of the Gentiles has come, all of Israel will be saved.
+The apostle Paul said that when the fullness of the Gentiles has come, all of Israel will be saved.
 Zechariah said that after Israel repents, they will see Him returning on the clouds: “then they will look on Me whom they pierced.”
-John described this in the first chapter of the Book of Revelation, saying, “Behold, He is coming with the clouds, and every eye will see him, even those who pierced Him…”
+John described this in the first chapter of the Book of Revelation, saying, “Behold, He is coming with the clouds, and every eye will see him, even those who pierced Him.”

 Jesus said, “When the fig tree puts forth her leaves … this generation shall not pass away.”
 The prophet Joel described Israel as God’s “fig tree” in the Day of the Lord.
 Isaiah said the end-time gathering of Israel would be the day of Israel’s salvation.
-Ezekiel described the restoration of Israel and the outpouring of the Holy Spirit on Israel in the last days, saying, “Behold, O My people, I will open your graves and cause you to come up from your graves; and bring you into the land of Israel . . .
-I will put My Spirit in you, and you shall live, and I will place you in your own land” (Ezekiel 34:12-14).
+Ezekiel described the restoration of Israel and the outpouring of the Holy Spirit on Israel in the last days, saying, “Behold, O My people, I will open your graves and cause you to come up from your graves; and bring you into the land of Israel … I will put My Spirit in you, and you shall live, and I will place you in your own land.”

-In 180 AD, Irenaeus said that all who were baptized, were born into the kingdom of God.
-But he said that only those who have received the Spirit of God as evidenced by speaking of tongues, have been made “perfect” because they are sealed.
+In A.D.
+180, Irenaeus said that all who were baptized were born into the kingdom of God.
+But only those who had received the Spirit of God as evidenced by speaking in tongues have been made “perfect” because they are sealed.
 Irenaeus said this when he made the last testimony regarding the true evidence of receiving the Holy Spirit—before the place of God’s sanctuary was cast to the ground.

 Is the Battle of Armageddon a Real Battle?